 Using Food Behaviors to Enhance Daily Life

-Food can also help cats, especially indoor cats, express their predatory impulses and live a happier, less stressful, and more cat-like life.
-This can be done by hiding meals in food puzzles or feeding toys to stimulate their natural predatory instincts of hunting for food.
-If a cat is on a restricted diet, you can use toys that stimulate the cat’s predator response such as small, mouse-sized toys that squeak or make high-pitched noises.
-Toys that move in an unpredictable manner are especially fun for cats.
+Remember that if a cat is on a restricted diet, you can use toys that stimulate the cat’s predator response such as small, mouse-sized toys that squeak or make high-pitched noises.
+Toys that move unpredictably are especially fun for cats.
 This type of feeding or playing can help increase your cat’s activity, decrease their stress level, and may help keep them more physically fit.

 Common Myths about Food

 While many misconceptions exist about cats and food, a few common ones are listed below.
-You already know the most important one, that cats are carnivores, not omnivores.
+You already know the truth about the most important one, that cats are not omnivores but in fact, are carnivores.

 One interesting misconception is about taste.
 Believe it or not, cats are not capable of tasting sweet flavors.
 That type of flavor is not part of the chemical receptors in their taste buds.
 This is likely associated with them being carnivorous as very few animal products or by-products are sweet, so they likely just don’t need the flavor profile.

 Another common misconception is about milk.
 Many adult cats are lactose intolerant.
 They usually develop this intolerance after maturity.
-Even small sips of any kind of milk or small bites of cheese can cause stomach issues, loose stool, and excess gas.
+Even small sips of any kind of milk or small bites of cheese can cause a tummy ache, loose stool, and excess gas.

 Lastly, dry kibble does not significantly reduce the risk of dental tartar and dental disease.
 The only real way to prevent dental tartar is to brush your cat’s teeth every single day.
 Thus, if you are avoiding switching to wet food to help keep your cat’s teeth healthy, no worries!
 If you are still concerned, offer crunchy dental treats as an alternative.